Debt Avalanche vs Snowball: Which Is Better?

 When Avalanche Wins Clearly

 If one card charges 22% while another charges 9%, avalanche can save hundreds or thousands over the life of your plan.
-Run your numbers before assuming the difference is small—on $15,000 total debt, rate gaps matter.
+Run your numbers before assuming the difference is small—on $15,000 total debt with a wide rate spread, ordering matters enormously.
 Pair this with how to prioritize multiple debts when you have more than three accounts.

 How Debt Snowball Works